schoolboyProgrammer/Project-euler/Problem 1/problem1.md

 $Sum =$ `3 * sumofnaturalnumbers(333) + 5 * sumofnaturalnumbers(195) - 15 *
 sumofnaturalnumbers(66)`

-This can be calculated very easily.
+This can be calculated very easily by plugging in the formula

 Note: To find the bound of summation, one can make use of the `modulo` operator.
 For example, to find the sum of the factors of 3 and 5 from 1 to 10000, the